dylan armstrong, bass

 Dana Kephart, mezzo-soprano, has been praised by the Boston Musical Intelligencer for her “beautifully fluid and expressive voice.”
 She is a graduate of both the Longy School of Music (M.M., Early Music) and the Hartt School (B.M., Voice and Music Education).
 Past solo appearances include performances with Eudaimonia, the Farmington Valley Chorale, the Hartford Independent Chamber Orchestra, Hartford Opera Theater, and the opera chorus of the Princeton Festival.
 She is on the choral rosters for Voce, CONCORA and the Schola Cantorum at the Catholic Cathedral of St. Joseph.
-She is on the voice faculty the Hartt Community Division, and the music faculty at the Greater Hartford Academy of the Arts.
+She is an active teacher of music and voice in the Hartford area.
 Dana is thrilled to be a part of Voce, not only because of its beautiful choral sound, but also because Voce is a family of superlatively dedicated musicians with a noble mission.
 The Voce community provides inspiration to rise to the highest of standards for each other, for audiences, and above all, for the music.

 anna koogler, alto